mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.59.0/reference/current.md

 </SyntaxTitle>

 To add two tickets, you have to join them.
-This works as the inverse of `Tezos.split_ticket`.
+This works as the inverse of `Mavryk.split_ticket`.
 Provided two tickets with the same ticketer and content, they are deleted and a new ticket will be returned with an amount equal to the sum of the amounts of the input tickets.